Elks Preschool Vision Screening Program

-Nearly 15% of children between the ages of 3 and 5 has a vision problem that requires glasses.
+Nearly 15% of children between the ages of 3 and 5 have a vision problem that requires glasses.

-Thanks to grants from the Oregon State Elks Association, the Elks Children's Eye Clinic has developed a vision screening program to address this need.
-We provide vision screening kits and training for staff in both schools and Head Start programs.
-Our training includes instruction in the latest, scientifically proven screening methods.
-Elks volunteers across the state also volunteer their time to assist with screenings.
+Thanks to grants from The Oregon State Elks Association, the Elks Children's Eye Clinic has developed a vision screening program to address this need.
+We provide free vision screenings to Head Start programs and public libraries across the state.
+Using photo screening technology--a scientifically proven screening method for preschool children--refraction, pupil sizes, and corneal reflexes are measured instantly.
+Immediate pass or refer results are provided to the screener.
+Elks volunteers across the state volunteer their time to assist with screenings.